Tailscale on Kubernetes

 curl "http://$(tailscale ip -4 nginx)"

-Running a Tailscale proxy allows you to provide inbound connectivity to a Kubernetes Service.
+Running a Tailscale proxy lets you provide inbound connectivity to a Kubernetes Service.

 Using an existing service